 Policy Statement

-The University of Illinois System may give gifts, prizes, or awards to non-University of Illinois employees for purposes allowed by 8.6.4 Request Payment for Cash Gifts, Prizes, and Awards or pay incentives to participants of an activity allowable by 8.6.10 Request Incentive Payment for Activity Participation.
-An Amazon electronic code (eCode) may be used as an alternative to the payment methods detailed in the respective policies when a single eCode or cumulative eCode payments to an individual total less than $200 in a calendar year.
+The University of Illinois System may give gifts, prizes, or awards to non-University of Illinois employees for purposes allowed by 8.6.4 Request Payment for Cash Gifts, Prizes, and Awards or pay incentives to participants of an activity as allowed by 8.6.10 Request Incentive Payment for Activity Participation.
+An Amazon electronic code (eCode) may be used as an alternative to the payment methods detailed in 8.6.4 Request Payment for Cash Gifts, Prizes, and Awards and 8.6.10 Request Incentive Payment for Activity Participation when making a payment under those policies, provided a single eCode or cumulative eCode payments to a recipienttotal less than $200 in a calendar year.

 Reason for the Policy